George Simpson (HBC administrator): Later life

 In 1854, he was able to travel by rail to Chicago before he boarded his voyageur canoe at Sault Ste.
 Marie.
 In 1855, he was in Washington, D.C., and discussed Oregon affairs, and in 1857, defended the HBC monopoly in London.
 In May 1860, he went by rail to Saint Paul, Minnesota; decided that his health would not bear the trip to Red River; and returned to Lachine.

-In August 1860, he entertained the Prince of Wales at Lachine, who came for the inauguration of Victoria Bridge, in honor of his mother Queen Victoria.
-Simpson built Prince of Wales Terrace in his honor.
+In August 1860, he entertained the Prince of Wales at Lachine, who came for the inauguration of Victoria Bridge, in honour of his mother Queen Victoria.
+Simpson built Prince of Wales Terrace in his honour.
 The building, made of a limestone facade in the Classical Greek style, consisted of a row of nine luxurious houses, and was inhabited by Sir William Christopher Macdonald and Mcgill University's Principal William Peterson.
 It was later demolished to make room for Samuel Bronfman's pavilion, which was seen by Alcan CEO David Culver as an unforgivable act of vandalism.

-A street was named in his honor, named Simpson Street, next to Parc Percy-Walters, McGregor Street, and Maison John-Wilson-McConnell.
+A street was named in his honor, called Simpson Street, next to Parc Percy-Walters, McGregor Street, and Maison John-Wilson-McConnell.
 The park was previously occupied by one of his houses, and was part of his 15 acre estate on Mount Royal.
-It was then occupied by Rosemount House, which was built on the land of Governor Simpson, and was the home of Sir John Rose, 1st Baronet and later, William Watson Ogilvie.
+It was then occupied by Rosemount House, which was built on the land of Governor Simpson and was the home of Sir John Rose, 1st Baronet, and later William Watson Ogilvie.
 Galt House was also built on Simpson Street by Canadian Founding Father Sir Alexander Tilloch Galt.
 The entrance of Simpson Street is now occupied by Sir George Simpson Tower.

-Both Simpson Street and Prince of Wales Terrace were located in the Golden Square Mile, a notorious neighborhood of Downtown Montreal where nearly 3/4 of all the wealth in Canada was held by its inhabitants.
-During that era, most Canadian enterprises were either owned or controlled by approximately fifty men, and Governor Simpson was one of them.
+Both Simpson Street and Prince of Wales Terrace were in the Golden Square Mile, a neighbourhood of Downtown Montreal where nearly 3/4 of all the wealth in Canada was held by its inhabitants.
+During that era, most Canadian enterprises were either owned or controlled by approximately fifty men.
+As the most important man in the North American fur trade, he was one of them.